Losing a loved one is a heart wrenching time for anyone.

 - If you’d like to come and see your loved one you can.
 Let us know in advance and please keep it to 1 or 2 people preferably from the same household at a time.

-- We continue to ensure that everyone in our care is afforded every dignity including washing and dressing in their own clothes as required.
+- We continue to ensure that every deceased person in our care is afforded every dignity including washing and dressing in their own clothes as required.

 - We offer a wide range of coffins from traditional wood to willow and beyond.